AdhamMagdyA/hemex-curriculum/CONTRIBUTING.md

 3. Create level directories as needed

 ### Adding a New Level
-1. Create a new directory under the track with format `level-X`
+1. Create a new directory under the track with format `X-name-of-level`
 2. Include a README.md with level objectives
 3. Create lesson directories as needed